ctechfilmuniversity/lecture_procedural_generation_and_simulation/docs/03_slides/pgs_ss22_08_slides.md

 * resisting only relative rates of deformation in a dissipative, frictional manner, and

 --
-* the ability to flow (also described as the ability to take on the shape of the container).
+* the ability to flow.

 .footnote[[[wiki]](https://www.wikiwand.com/en/Fluid)]

 ???
 .task[COMMENT:]

+* also described as the ability to take on the shape of the container
 * In physics, a fluid is a liquid, gas, or other material that continuously deforms (flows) under an applied shear stress, or external force.[1]
 They have zero shear modulus, or, in simpler terms, are substances which cannot resist any shear force applied to them.

 ---